micaelaRamos/micaelaRamos/README.md

 👀  I’m interested in product development, I am passionate about it, I love being involved on finding an opportunity design the solution, implement it and  know how it performed.

-💞️  I've been working as a developer for +4 years now in some small and not so small companies from Latin America focus in Front End development and user experience.
+💞️  I've been working as a developer for +4 years now in some small and not so small companies from Latin America focused in Front End development and user experience.

 🌱  I’m currently learning Emberjs for my current job.